 As to priming - I feel it just interferes with flexible performance and adds extra work.
 If the tank needs scratches or dings filled in this may be possible if you can find a sufficiently flexible filler.
 In any case if you were to sand the primer or the filler down and even lightly hit or scuff into the polyethylene, that area has to be re-flame treated.
 If you hit it hard enough to bubble the primer or filler, you are way overdoing it!
 Several light quick sweeps with the flame will do the job - a near-scorching will ruin it!

 If you need optimum adhesion or structural bonding for repairs or modification that can be done too but the chemistry has to be kicked up a lot.Jack W [last name deleted for privacy by Editor]

 - Austin, Texas

-I have the same problem.
+Q. I have the same problem.
 I have a 1983 XR200.
 The used XR200 plastics are the same faded color as mine.
 The previous owner tried the spray paint with the same bubble results.
 It's an old bike but a very good runner, riding it you would think it's right from the Honda showroom floor.
 Too bad the plastics make it look like it ready for the junk yard.
 If you all find a good way to restore then please let me know.David W [last name deleted for privacy by Editor]

 - Slidell, Louisiana